Outsourced-Logic/Skipper/README.md

 8. Play any video
 9. Skipper will now search The Seven Seas for the skip button.

-Note: The Skipper demo will usually stop running when you navigate away from the page that the script was launched on; this is a limitation of the demo and will not occur with the downloaded extension, as Chrome Developer Console does not have built-in memory between sessions.
-If the Skipper Demo stops working, simply open the developer console and input the script provided above.
+Note: The Skipper demo will usually stop running when you navigate away from the page that the script was launched on; this is a limitation of the demo and will not occur with the downloaded extension.
+If the Skipper Demo stops working, simply open the developer console and follow the steps above again.

 <h3> Demo script </h3>